 This project, delivered by Beach Road Artworks, uses art to engage with vulnerable community members through three distinct elements including posted care packs, online art workshops and the creation of an accessible website to access the Art Reach resources.

-Healthy Cities Onkaparinga aims to use community interest in the food distribution system as an opportunity to connect, engage and inspire those who are vulnerable in the north of the community.
-They will look to build a more sustainable local food system that supports the community’s wellbeing.
+Healthy Cities Onkaparinga uses community interest in the food distribution system as an opportunity to connect, engage and inspire those who are vulnerable in the north of the community.
+They are looking to build a more sustainable local food system that supports the community’s wellbeing.

 Onkaparinga Neighbourhood Play Streets, delivered by the City of Onkaparinga, is a community-based project targeted at neighbourhoods who have been disproportionately impacted by COVID-19.
 Organised street play encourages children and families to get outside and connect with their neighbours through fun and inclusive physical activities, growing quality connections and helping unite people.

-The City of Playford will engage young skate park users from Elizabeth and Munno Para to co-design youth led social support programs.
-The programs will be facilitated by locally trained youth sector leaders, and with support from volunteers, will implement a collaborative strategy delivering physical activity programs to promote social inclusion and positive physical and mental wellbeing.
+The City of Playford are engaging young skate park users from Elizabeth and Munno Para to co-design youth led social support programs.
+The programs are facilitated by locally trained youth sector leaders, and with support from volunteers, implement a collaborative strategy delivering physical activity programs to promote social inclusion and positive physical and mental wellbeing.

 TFC Paddock to Plate - Port Adelaide Enfield

 The project aims to reconnect the community through a range of food related activities and actions.
-The Food Centre will rebuild its volunteer workforce and existing food services (supermarket and café) as well as create new services (cooking and growing) to build a local food paddock to plate system.
+The Food Centre is rebuilding its volunteer workforce and existing food services (supermarket and café) as well as creating new services (cooking and growing) to build a local food paddock to plate system.
 The focus points include building community cooking, garden infrastructure, increasing food growing, cooking knowledge, confidence, and increasing social connections.

 A World of Wellbeing – Salisbury

-This project, delivered by the City of Salisbury, will deliver programs designed to contribute to positive wellbeing and resilience outcomes that address the impacts of COVID-19 on priority groups including young people.
-There will be a wall mural created by a local Aboriginal artist that captures and reflects the voices of Aboriginal and non-Aboriginal youth on resilience and hope.
+This project, delivered by the City of Salisbury, is delivering programs designed to contribute to positive wellbeing and resilience outcomes that address the impacts of COVID-19 on priority groups including young people.
+A wall mural is being created by a local Aboriginal artist that captures and reflects the voices of Aboriginal and non-Aboriginal youth on resilience and hope.